MicrosoftDocs/sql-docs/docs/t-sql/statements/alter-server-configuration-transact-sql.md

 > 3) Re-start the SQL Server instance.
 > 4) Start the instance of SQL Server Agent.

-**More Information:** If an ALTER SERVER CONFIGURATION with SET SOFTNUMA command is executed before the SQL Server service is restarted, then when the SQL Server Agent service is stopped, it will execute a T-SQL RECONFIGURE command that will revert the SOFTNUMA settings back to what they were before the ALTER SERVER CONFIGURATION.
+**More Information:** If you run the ALTER SERVER CONFIGURATION with SET SOFTNUMA command before the SQL Server service restarts, then when the SQL Server Agent service stops, it runs a T-SQL RECONFIGURE command that reverts the SOFTNUMA settings back to what they were before the ALTER SERVER CONFIGURATION.

 ## General Remarks
- This statement does not require a restart of [!INCLUDE[ssNoVersion](../../includes/ssnoversion-md.md)], unless explicitly stated otherwise.
-In the case of a [!INCLUDE[ssNoVersion](../../includes/ssnoversion-md.md)] failover cluster instance, it does not require a restart of the [!INCLUDE[ssNoVersion](../../includes/ssnoversion-md.md)] cluster resource.
+ This statement doesn't require a restart of [!INCLUDE[ssNoVersion](../../includes/ssnoversion-md.md)], unless explicitly stated otherwise.
+If it's a [!INCLUDE[ssNoVersion](../../includes/ssnoversion-md.md)] failover cluster instance, it doesn't require a restart of the [!INCLUDE[ssNoVersion](../../includes/ssnoversion-md.md)] cluster resource.

 ## Limitations and Restrictions
- This statement does not support DDL triggers.
+ This statement doesn't support DDL triggers.

 ## Permissions
  Requires ALTER SETTINGS permissions for the process affinity option.
 ALTER SETTINGS and VIEW SERVER STATE permissions for the diagnostic log and failover cluster property options, and CONTROL SERVER permission for the HADR cluster context option.

  Requires ALTER SERVER STATE permission for the buffer pool extension option.

  The [!INCLUDE[ssNoVersion](../../includes/ssnoversion-md.md)][!INCLUDE[ssDE](../../includes/ssde-md.md)] resource DLL runs under the Local System account.
-Therefore, the Local System account must have read and write access to the specified path in the Diagnostic Log option.
+As such, the Local System account must have read and write access to the specified path in the Diagnostic Log option.

 ## Examples